 For millions of sports fans, brackets, not baseball, herald the arrival of spring.
 With its big upsets, Cinderella stories, and weird mascots, the NCAA Division I Men’s Basketball Championship has transcended sports to become a cultural event.

 But it’s a bittersweet time for cord cutters.
-If the logistics of following 68 teams through a month-long tournament aren’t arduous enough, nearly 70 percent of games are televised on cable channels.
-This year, however, the Final Four and National Championship return to CBS for the first time since 2013.
+If the logistics of following 68 teams through a month-long tournament aren’t arduous enough, nearly 70 percent of games are televised on cable channels, including the Final Four and the National Championship, which airs this year on TBS.

 Catch CBS games over the air or over the top